 By the age of three your child’s own sense of identity is becoming stronger and more secure.
 As a result they are becoming more independent and want to do everything for themselves.
 Remember that they are still developing their fine motor skills.

 As a consequence EVERY-SINGLE-ACTIVITY is going to take more time than it once did.
 For example your child will probably want to put their own clothes on, but it will take them a lot longer to get everything on and fastened.

 Try to remember that this growing independence is a good thing.
 Children need lots of encouragement and practice to develop skills.
 This stage won’t last forever, but simplifying and adjusting your schedule to accommodate your child’s growing independence will keep you from getting completely frazzled.

-Three year olds can be very sweet and loving.
+Your three year old can be very sweet and loving.
 At the same time they can also be rebellious and defiant.
 Understand that their brains are still developing.
 They are still learning what the rules are, what they mean, and if they can be bent.
 They want to know if our “no” really means “no.” And to make sure, they will test this rule EVERY-SINGLE-TIME.

 Try not to take this behavior personally.
 Three is a time of growing independence and testing boundaries.
 Your child hasn’t had enough life experience to fully grasp the concepts of empathy, respect, or self-control, but they are learning.
 You can help by staying calm and consistently setting respectful limits

 Aha!
 Parenting has a really helpful post about setting limits.
 I particularly like the section that talks about dealing with your child’s angry or upset response to the dreaded word, “no.”